School Development Plan

 We want our development work to focus on the most important priorities facing the school at any one time.
 We have an ongoing “live” list of strategic priorities from which we draw some “Big Moves”.
 These are initiatives designed to tackle one or more of our priorities.
 Not every initiative we do is a “Big Move”.
 There are plenty of other activities, events and projects taking place in school.
 The Big Moves are those larger, more complex initiatives that are of longer term, strategic significance.

 Each “Big Move” has its own timescale – some may take just a few months, others may take over a year.
 This means we do not have an annual school development plan – we recognise that our development work does not fit neatly into twelve month cycles.
-It means we can be flexible and responsive to the most important challenges and priorities the school is facing, and realistic in our planning and implementatioon.
+It means we can be flexible and responsive to the most important challenges and priorities the school is facing, and realistic in our planning and implementation.
 We also draw from research from the Education Endowment Fund on best practice for implementing developments and new initiatives in schools, working through the stages of “explore, prepare, deliver and sustain” as we carry out our work.

-St Matthew’s Current “Big Moves”
+St Matthew’s “Big Moves”